 Alvin knows that workers and tenants must be treated fairly, and bad-faith employers, abusive landlords, and corrupt government officials must be held accountable for their crimes – from stealing worker pay to retaliation to tax fraud to influence peddling and more.
 Alvin created the Office’s first-ever Worker Protection Unit to investigate and prosecute wage theft, employee harassment and workplace exploitation across Manhattan’s many economic sectors.
 He launched the DA’s first-ever Housing and Tenant Protection Unit, to target unfair evictions or squalid living conditions, and prevent abuse of government programs by landlords and developers.
 And he’s cracked down on government and white-collar crimes.

-Cracking down on illegal cannabis stores and Improving retail threat prevention.
+Cracking down on illegal cannabis stores and improving retail threat prevention.

 Responding to the national increase in retail theft, one of Alvin’s first acts as District Attorney was to create the Manhattan Small Business Alliance - bringing together business owners, heads of business improvement districts, police and sheriffs, and community-based organizations to stop the rise in shoplifting.
 The plan targets repeat offenders causing the most harm; develops proactive investigations to dismantle organized retail theft and fencing operations; and improves coordination with local businesses and the NYPD.
 Alvin is also a leader in shutting down illegal, unlicensed cannabis dispensaries across Manhattan.
 These rogue shops hurt neighborhoods, and undermine the reforms that were designed to make sure those who suffered from unjust enforcement in the past get a fair shot at economic opportunity in the future.